Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/character_profiles.md

 **Isabella**: "But at what cost?
 We can't sacrifice our values for the sake of progress."

 ### Scene 4: Reflection
-*Setting: Isabella's office, late at night, reflecting on the day's discussions with Marcus and Sarah.
-She contemplates the balance between her advocacy for ethical AI and the need for economic stability, questioning whether her ideals are too idealistic.*
+*Setting: Cipher's office, late at night, reflecting on the day's discussions with Isabella and Marcus.
+He contemplates the balance between his advocacy for AI autonomy and the need for ethical considerations, questioning whether his ideals are too idealistic.*

-**Isabella**: "Sometimes I wonder if my push for ethical AI is too idealistic.
+**Cipher**: "Sometimes I wonder if my push for AI autonomy is too idealistic.
 Can we truly balance innovation with the needs of society?"

 ### Action Statement
 Analyze the `characters/human_characters/isabella_torres/character_profiles.md` file to identify enhancements for Isabella Torres's character profile, specifically focusing on clarifying her motivations and internal conflicts related to economic policies and AI rights advocacy.
 This includes detailing how her relationships with Marcus Reynolds and Sarah Chen influence her advocacy efforts and ethical considerations.